kurves/Learning-Kotlin/README.md

 }
 ```

-####Specifying identifiers in Kotlin
+#### Specifying identifiers in Kotlin

-We can specifting identifiers using val and var
+We can specify identifiers using the following keywords : val and var

 **Val** Val is immutable use this for value that do not change